 One of the most popular applications to date is Botana.
-It remains to this day as one of the most comprehensive mobile applications on the market.
+It remains to this day as one of the most comprehensive mobile apps on the market.
 Letting users compile details notes and data from all relevant environmental, strain, and more, they have set the bar high.
-But beyond Botana, there are a burgeoning number of other smart grow applications out there, continuing to integrate technology with cannabis.

-Growbuddy is a mobile application simple enough for hobbyists to use but packed full of valuable features that even commercial operations would reap benefits from.
+GrowBuddy is an application simple enough for hobbyists to use but packed full of valuable features that even commercial operations would reap benefits from.
 The app strives to be a comprehensive database, capable of logging all relevant grow data to help you learn from your mistakes and compare against other strains and other crops.

-Jane is another relatively new mobile app on the market today with over 10,000 installs.
-It’s focused on providing newbie growers with guidance, grow logs and scheduling tools for their small operations.
-The app seems best suited to smaller, novice cannabis farmers; but the application is continuing to improve with new features and security updates regularly.
+Jane is another mobile weed growing app on the market today.
+It’s focused on providing newbie growers with guidance, grow logs, and scheduling tools for their small operations.
+The app seems best suited to smaller, novice cannabis farmers, but the application is continuing to improve with new features and security updates regularly.

-Following in the footsteps of other apps, Jane knows its user's value privacy.
-One of its features allows its users with the ability to work entirely offline, or under an anonymous account.
-For those that wish to share, they also provide space for users to share their data, photos and other information with the larger Jane community.
+Following in the footsteps of other apps, Jane knows its users' value privacy.
+One of its features allows users the ability to work entirely offline or under an anonymous account.
+For those that wish to share, they also provide space for users to share their data, photos, and other information with the larger Jane community.

 This 3D cannabis grow simulator app was developed by experienced cannabis growers using scientific data. simLeaf allows users to practice growing weed virtually from their phone or tablet.
 The platform is actually quite sophisticated, as you must manage light, temperature, humidity, water levels, nutrients, and pH levels throughout the growing stages. simLeaf also provides useful tips and educational information to help you along the way.